Gaétan Duchesne: Playing career

 The Nordiques traded Duchesne to Minnesota North Stars on June 19, 1989 in exchange for forward Kevin Kaminski.
-Duchesne helped guide them to their improbable appearance in the 1991 Stanley Cup Finals.
+Duchesne helped guide them to their improbable appearance in the 1991 Stanley Cup Final.
 He scored an insurance goal on Tom Barrasso in game three to help Minnesota take a 2–1 games lead over the Pittsburgh Penguins.
 However, the Penguins went on to defeat the North Stars four games to two and win the Stanley Cup.
 In his final season with Minnesota, he played in all 84 games, scoring 16 goals and 29 points.

 Considered one of the NHL's top defensive forwards, Duchesne was acquired by the San Jose Sharks on June 20, 1993, for a sixth round pick in the 1993 NHL entry draft.
 In his first season with the Sharks, Duchesne played as one of their top penalty killers.
 The Sharks snuck into the 1994 Stanley Cup playoffs and upset the league's top team, the Detroit Red Wings in the first round, with Duchesne as one of the team's leaders.
 The Sharks were eliminated from the playoffs by the Toronto Maple Leafs in the following round.
 The following season, Duchesne registered his 1,000th game in the NHL on February 26, 1995, the second player to do so in a Sharks jersey.
 However, he was unhappy with the team, unable to come to terms on a new contract with the Sharks.
 At the season's trade deadline, he was dealt to the Florida Panthers for a sixth round pick in the 1995 NHL entry draft.
 He retired at the end of the season.
 In 1,028 NHL games, he scored 179 goals and 254 assists.

 He was retired for one year, then returned to play in the International Hockey League (IHL) with the Quebec Rafales as a player-coach.
 He played 69 games over two seasons in the IHL.

 Starting in 2008, the Capitals have awarded the Gaetan Duchesne Trophy to the best intra-squad team in training camp scrimmages.